 Cracked or loose water line

-A small supply line, fitting, or distributor tube can loosen, crack, or clog, sending water outside the area where it belongs.
+A small supply line, fitting, or distributor tube can loosen, crack, or clog, sending water where it should not go.

 Drain, overflow, or pan issue